Keith Moffatt: Early life and education

 Moffatt was born on 12 April 1935 to Emmeline Marchant and Frederick Henry Moffatt.
 He was schooled at George Watson's College, Edinburgh, going on to study Mathematical Sciences at the University of Edinburgh, graduating in 1957.
 He then went to Trinity College, Cambridge, where he studied mathematics and, 1959, he was a Wrangler.
-In 1960, he was awarded a Smith's Prize while preparing his PhD.
-He received his PhD in 1962; his dissertation, Magnetohydrodynamic Turbulence, was supervised by George Batchelor.
+In 1960, he was awarded a Smith's Prize while preparing his PhD degree.
+He received his doctorate in 1962; his dissertation, Magnetohydrodynamic Turbulence, was supervised by George Batchelor.

 Career

-After completing his PhD, Moffatt joined the staff of the Mathematics Faculty at the University of Cambridge as an Assistant Lecturer and became a Fellow of Trinity College.
+After completing his doctorate, Moffatt joined the staff of the Mathematics Faculty at the University of Cambridge as an Assistant Lecturer and became a Fellow of Trinity College.
 He was appointed a lecturer in 1964, and held the office of Tutor, then Senior Tutor, at Trinity between 1970 and 1976.

-In 1977 he was appointed to the Chair of Applied Mathematics at the University of Bristol.
+In 1977, he was appointed to the Chair of Applied Mathematics at the University of Bristol.
 He held this position until 1980 when he returned to Cambridge to take up the Chair in Mathematical Physics, renewing his Fellowship of Trinity College.
-In 2002 he was made an Emeritus Professor of the University (he remains a Fellow of Trinity).
+In 2002, he was made an Emeritus Professor of the University (he remains a Fellow of Trinity).

-He held the Chaire Internationale de Recherche Blaise Pascal at the École Normale Supérieure, Paris, from 2001–2003, and was Leverhulme Professor, 2003–2005.
+He held the Chaire Internationale de Recherche Blaise Pascal at the École Normale Supérieure, Paris, from 2001 to 2003, and was Leverhulme Professor, from 2003 to 2005.
 He was president of the International Union of Theoretical and Applied Mechanics from 2000 to 2004.

 Publications

 Moffatt has published more than 200 papers.
-He is the author or coauthor of books including:
+He is the author or co-author of books including: